osisoft/PI-Adapter/V1/Configuration/System components configuration.md

 2. Save the JSON as _AddComponent.json_.
 3. Use any tool capable of making HTTP requests to execute a POST command with the contents of that file to the following endpoint: `http://localhost:5595/api/v1/configuration/system/components`

-	The following example shows the HTTP request using curl (run this command from the same directory where the file is located):
+	Example using curl (run this command from the same directory where the file is located):

    	```bash
    	curl -i -d "@AddComponent.json" -H "Content-Type: application/json" http://localhost:5595/api/v1/configuration/system/components